IELTS Writing Task 2 sample answer (band score 8-9)

 In recent years, paying for goods and services through mobile phone apps has become a widespread phenomenon in many countries.
 While there are some disadvantages associated with this development, I believe that the advantages outweigh them.

-On the contrary, the first benefit of using mobile phone apps for payment is convenience.
+On the contrary, the key benefit of using mobile phone apps for payment is convenience and swiftness.
 With this method, customers no longer have to carry cash or cards with them, which eliminates the risk of losing them.
-Also, the process of paying using a mobile phone is very fast and can be done from anywhere.
+The process of paying using a mobile phone is very fast and can be done from anywhere.
 This can save people a lot of time and hassle, especially in busy cities where carrying a lot of cash or credit cards can be inconvenient or risky.
+For example, when travelling on public transport in a busy city, a person can simply use their phone to scan a QR code and pay for their fare instantly, without needing to fumble through their wallet for cash or cards.
+This quick and hassle-free transaction not only saves time but also reduces the chances of losing cash or cards while navigating crowded areas.

 In conclusion, the advantages of using mobile phone apps for payments far outweigh the disadvantages.
 This method of payment is convenient, secure, and provides benefits for people.
 As technology continues to advance, it is likely that mobile phone payments will become even more popular in the future.